 Above and Beyond….

 Boarding your Lancaster puppy in our home is a service we offer for a nominal charge.
 Your puppy will be reunited with its first family and sleep in his/her crate in our bedroom next to everyone else.
-Daily email updates and pictures are included so that your time away can be as stress free as possible.
-Puppy Play Days (Family Reunions) are held at least once a year and all past puppies are invited.
+Daily email updates and pictures are included so that your time away can be as stress-free as possible.
+Puppy Play Days (Family Reunions) are held once a year and all past puppies are invited.
 It’s so much fun to get reacquainted with littermates and see how everyone is doing.
 The puppies love to see their siblings and Moms again.